 Additional tips on reducing the grittiness in your French Press coffee

-Above mentioned techniques will make your drink almost sediment-free and make the taste of your French Press very pleasant as it should be.
+Above mentioned techniques will make your drink almost sediment-free and make the taste of your French Press as pleasant as it should be.

 But here is the truth there will always be some sediments in French Press coffee.

 These additional tips are only for those who hate grittiness in their drink and want to remove all of them.
-I usually don’t recommend these tips, but it depends entirely on your taste.
+I usually don’t recommend these tips as they diminish the inherent boldness of the French Press brew, but it depends entirely on your taste.

 Skim the surface